aji3/xlscript/README.md

 As you can see, the back-quoted values are replaced by evaluation result Groovy script.

+# Options

+**Option** is a concept of **xlbean** to change behavior of Excel loaders.
+It can be added to definition by `someDefinition?optionKey=optionValue`.
+Besides [options provided by **xlbean**](https://github.com/aji3/xlbean/wiki/Option), below are the options added for **xlscript**.

+## Option: skipScript - Skip evaluation of Grooy script

+### Description

+By default any cell with back-quoted values will be evaluated as Groovy script at the time of reading Excel.
+Using `skipScript=true`, you can skip this evaluation and get the back-quoted value as it is.

+Basically the purpose of skipping is to invoke it later by using `XlScriptReaderContext#eval(String definitionName, Map context)`.

+### Available values

+- true: skip evaluation
+- false(default): execute evaluation

+## Option: scriptOrder - explicitly define the order of the evaluation

+### Description

+By default the order of the evaluation of back-quoted values are from left to right and top to bottom.
+You can change this order by using `scriptOrder` option.
+The definitions without this option has implicit scriptOrder value of 1000, so that if you specify any number larger than this, that script will be evaluated after other definitions and vise versa.

+### Available values

+Any integer: The default value is 1000

+# Major Java APIs

+## `XlScriptReader` - Core class for reading Excel

+`org.xlbean.xlscript.XlScriptReader` is the core class for reading Excel.
+This class has mainly 2 different methods `read` and `readContext`.

+* `read` returns `XlBean` instance which is an extension of Map with Excel data populated based on the definitions.
+* `readContext` return `XlScriptReaderContext` instance which contains `XlBean` instance and `Definition`.

+Its behavior can be customized by `org.xlbean.xlscript.XlScriptReader.Builder`.
+Most common use case of the Builder is to add baseBindings to XlScriptReader which allows Groovy script in Excel to invoke logics outside of Excel.

+## `XlScriptReaderContext` - Access Definitions and Logics in Excel

+This context contains `XlBean` instance and `Definition`.
+Besides, it has method `XlScriptReaderContext#eval(String name, Map context)` to evaluate the fields of `XlBean` by name of the definition.
+Using together with `skipScript=true`, Groovy script defined in Excel can be invoked from external program.

 # Use Cases

 Let's use a example scenario that assumes a simple Division and Employee master table to introduce various different kinds of use cases.